bradfeehan/derelict/README.md

-vm.halt!                 # runs "vagrant halt" for this VM only vm.destroy!              # runs "vagrant destroy --force" for this VM vm.reload!               # runs "vagrant reload" for this VM only
+vm.halt!                 # runs "vagrant halt" for this VM only vm.destroy!              # runs "vagrant destroy --force" for this VM vm.reload!               # runs "vagrant reload" for this VM only vm.suspend!              # runs "vagrant suspend" for this VM only vm.resume!               # runs "vagrant resume" for this VM only
 ```